chamanomopah/agent_click/README.md

 **When system starts:**
 - Mini popup appears in bottom-right corner
-- Shows current agent icon (🔍 Diagnostic Agent initially)
+- Shows current agent icon (🔧 Prompt Assistant)
-- All agents load with their saved configurations
+- Agent loads with its saved configuration

 **To process with text input:**
 1. **Select text** in any application